 Barbara Crane: Anybody remember how the booking system worked?
 Library?

 Carolyn Stapleton (Crawshaw) (1964): I had a beautiful little statue of a ballerina for a term or a year in my room.
 It was a famous artist but can't remember who.
 I can't remember how I got it.

 Jean Vann (Fenwick) (1964): Yes I remember it.
 Maybe Caroline and I had the same one.
 Can't remember what I had but I think two or three.
 I remember your ballerina I think.
 I think we went to a room to choose?
 Did we?

 Carolyn Stapleton: I think we did go to a room to choose.
 I loved that little statue.
 And remember it very clearly.
 Did you get it after me?

 Jean Vann: I think I saw it in your room?
 I think that we put on paper the number we wanted and they drew lots?
 But I may be making that up.
-I think I had a L S Lowry type picture but I can't remember!
+I think I had an L S Lowry-type picture but I can't remember!

 Carolyn Stapleton: Wow!
 Maybe you had a real Lowry.
 He was famous for his generosity - he may have donated.
 This seems to stir up some jealousy in me.
 That would explain it!